 Percival Everett for his novel Percival Everett by Virgil Russell

 Joan Silber for her collection of short stories Fools

 Valerie Trueblood for her collection of short stories Search Party: Stories of Rescue

 PEN/Faulkner Award for Fiction Ceremony & Dinner:

-Fowler and the four finalists for the award will be honored at the annual PEN/Faulkner Award for Fiction Ceremony & Dinner to be held at the Folger Shakespeare Library on Saturday, May 10th, 2014 at 7 p.m.
-The year’s judges will also be in attendance and will read their citations for each finalist’s work from the stage.
-Following the evening’s readings and the Award Ceremony, guests will dine in the Paster Reading Room and the Great Hall of the Folger Shakespeare Library.
+Fowler and the four finalists for the award were honored at the annual PEN/Faulkner Award for Fiction Ceremony & Dinner at the Folger Shakespeare Library on Saturday, May 10th, 2014 at 7 p.m.
+The year’s judges were also in attendance and read their citations for each finalist’s work from the stage.
+Following the evening’s readings and the Award Ceremony, guests dined in the Paster Reading Room and the Great Hall of the Folger Shakespeare Library.

 About the 2014 PEN/Faulkner Award for Fiction Winner: